-What makes Mosquito Ridge unique is the pavement quality, a key ingredient to an awesome motorcycle road providing sustained lean angle from corner to corner.
+What makes Mosquito Ridge unique is the pavement quality, a key ingredient to an awesome motorcycle road, providing sustained lean angle from corner to corner.
 Traffic is rare, as for most travelers, this is a dead-end road headed into the Sierra Nevada.
-An occasional boat trailer, and every now and then, a ranger (see below).
+An occasional boat trailer, and occasionally, a ranger (see below).
 There are no towns, shops, mini-marts, nothing.
 As usual, beware of rocks on the road.
 The other thing you will need to be mindful of is cows, in spring, it’ll be snow.